CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

     COMMON schema: SELECT, INSERT, DELETE, UPDATE, EXECUTE (all grantable)
 ```

-Additionally, the required schema has to be added to the user with the following privileges (in the following example user is B1DBUSER, and the required scheme is PFDEMOGB_CT):
+Additionally, the required schema has to be added to the user with the following privileges (in the following example; user is B1DBUSER, and the required scheme is PFDEMOGB_CT):

 ![System](./media/sap-hana-user-other-than-system/sys.webp)